RedBearAK/toshy/README.md

  1. Automatic categorizing of the keyboard type of the current keyboard device.
 No more switching of keyboard types from the tray icon menu, or re-running the installer, or being asked to press a certain key on the keyboard during install.

+ 1. Changing of settings on-the-fly, without restarting the keymapper process.
+The tray icon menu and GUI preferences app will allow quickly enabling or disabling certain features, or changing the special characters layout.
+The change takes effect right away.
+(Adding or changing shortcuts in the config file will still require restarting the keymapper.)

  1. More that I will add later when I remember...

 ## Requirements